turbonomic/kubeturbo/deploy/kubeturbo/HELM_README.md

 Note:
 * When deploying kubeturbo using helm, the user will create charts that will create resources requiring cluster admin role.
 [Review Tiller and role-based access control requirements](https://docs.helm.sh/using_helm/#tiller-and-role-based-access-control).
 Tiller will need to run with an SA that has [cluster role access](https://github.com/fnproject/fn-helm/issues/21).
 * The image tag used will depend somewhat on your Turbo Server version.
 For Server versions of 6.1.x - 6.2.x, use tag "6.2".
 For Server versions of 6.3.1+, use "6.3".
 Running CWOM?
-Go here to see conversion chart for [CWOM -> Turbonomic Server version](https://github.com/turbonomic/kubeturbo/tree/master/deploy/CWOM_versions.md).
+Go here to see conversion chart for [CWOM -> Turbonomic Server -> kubeturbo version](https://github.com/turbonomic/kubeturbo/tree/master/deploy/version_mapping_kubeturbo_Turbo_CWOM.md).

 #### Helm Install